EstevahnAguilera/SpaceGame/README.md

 OS concepts are still work in progress.
 We focused on completing the core gameplay mechanics themselves and are now working on integrating OS concepts within it.
 We currently have process creations and threading at the moment, with IPC, synchronization, and signals & timers on the way.

 ### 1. Process Creation
-We're using Python’s `multiprocessing` module to handle the alien enemies each separate processes.
+We're using Python's `multiprocessing` module to handle the alien enemies each separate processes.
 This lets the main game run independently while the aliens are offloaded to child processes.

 Here is an image to the code snippet within os_game_utils.py where processes are used:
 <img width="831" alt="image" src="https://github.com/user-attachments/assets/2661724c-abbd-4456-bd90-f01b2743da62" />

 ### 2. Threading
 Threads help the game stay smooth by running several things at once—like reading player input, checking for collisions, and playing background music.
-That way, the game doesn’t freeze when doing something heavy.
+That way, the game doesn't freeze when doing something heavy.

 Here is an image to the code snippet within os_game_utils.py where threads are used:
 <img width="622" alt="image" src="https://github.com/user-attachments/assets/7de76f6c-fe65-4406-874c-b3e1c5569098" />